MinaPecheux/rangen-loremipsum/README.md

 ## TL;DR

-The lib provides you with 3 core functions:
+The lib provides you with 3 functions:

-- the `generateSentence()`: generates a simple sentence with random "latin-sounding" words
+- the `generateSentence()`: generates a simple sentence with random words
 - the `generateParagraph()`: generates a paragraph with a few Lorem ipsum sentences
 - the `generateText()`: generates a text with a few Lorem ipsum paragraphs